Ken-Ergy: Decoding Ryan Gosling's Barbie Movie Red Carpet Looks

 Los Angeles press junket

 Matching Los Angeles’s sunny vibe and weather, Gosling blended in easily for the Barbie Press Junket in a casual laid-back look.
-He wore a classic white tank top that was layered with a breezy knit cardigan and paired with black denim.
-Completing the ensemble, the actor paired brown combat boots.
-This look proved that even relaxed fits bring out the best style elements.
+He wore a classic white tank top that was layered with a breezy knit cardigan and paired with black denim jeans.
+To complete the look, the actor also wore brown combat boots.
+This ensemble also reinstated the fact that you can opt for a relaxed fit without compromising on your style quotient.

-At a fan event in Mexico City, Gosling scrapped off pink entirely and added hints of Ken to his look on the red carpet.
-He opted for a pastel yellow suit, paired with a white round t-shirt and black loafers.
-This colour might not be anyone’s first choice but it went well with Robbie’s Barbie pink dress.
+At a fan event in Mexico City, Gosling scrapped off pink entirely and instead opted for a pastel yellow suit, paired with a white round t-shirt and black loafers.
+While this colour might not be a popular first choice for most folks, it beautifully complemented Margot Robbie’s Barbie pink dress.

-Here, Gosling started off by showing how the Barbiecore aesthetic is done at the Warner Brothers Pictures red carpet event during CinemaCon 2023.
-He donned a pink bomber jacket, made of suede and corduroy, along with a white t-shirt featuring director Greta Geriwg’s name in the iconic Barbie font.
-To balance the outfit, he opted for slim-fit brown jeans that brought out life to the fit.
+Gosling started his Barbie promotions tour by acing the Barbiecore aesthetic during Warner Brothers Pictures’ red carpet event at CinemaCon 2023.
+He donned a pink bomber jacket, made of suede and corduroy, along with a white t-shirt boasting director Greta Geriwg’s name in the iconic Barbie font.
+To balance the outfit, he opted for slim-fit brown jeans that perfectly tied his entire look together.

-Get ready to hear Ryan Gosling sing!
-Yes, you read it right.
-Ahead of the Barbie movie’s release, Warner Bros. has released new music where we witness Gosling’s character Ken sing his theme song ‘I’m Just Ken‘.
+Ahead of Barbie’s release, Warner Bros. dropped a new song.
+Called ‘I’m Just Ken‘, it showcases Gosling’s character in all its glory

-The song captures the perfect essence of the power ballad, with Ken struggling internally as he grapples with always being second to Barbie and contemplates the meaning of his life without her.
-The video also showcases an emotional Ken singing his heart out, including scenes of him shirtless, shedding tears and displaying vulnerability.
-It also features multiple Kens, including Simu Liu and Ncuti Gatwa, joining Gosling’s Ken on a journey as they follow him as he passionately performs the song.
+The song hilariously captures the essence of a power ballad, with Ken struggling to accept the fact that he always plays second fiddle to Barbie.
+The video also features scenes of a shirtless Ken singing his heart out as he tries to contemplate his life without Barbie.
+We also see multiple Kens, including Simu Liu and Ncuti Gatwa, joining Gosling’s Ken in the chorus as they all passionately perform the song.

-Heard everyone was feelin’ the Ken-rgy ✨#BarbieTheMovie – only in theaters July 21.
-Tickets on sale now! pic.twitter.com/uOH6dBUhN7

 ‘I’m Just Ken’ is the latest addition to the official Barbie soundtrack, which features other renowned artists like Grammy winners Dua Lipa and Billie Eilish.
 Additionally, Mark Ronson, the producer of the soundtrack, revealed during the Barbie world premiere that Guns N’ Roses guitarist Slash contributed to Gosling’s record.
-The upcoming soundtrack titled Barbie The Album will include tracks by a diverse range of artists such as Lizzo, Fifty Fifty, Kaliii, Ava Max, Haim, Tame Impala, The Kid Laroi, Khalid, Gayle and many others.
+The upcoming soundtrack, titled Barbie: The Album, will also include tracks by Lizzo, Fifty Fifty, Ava Max, HAIM, Tame Impala, The Kid Laroi and Khalid.

 (Hero and feature image credit: Courtesy Instagram/Mark Avery and Barbie The Movie)